modicio/modicio/doc/api.md

 ## PUT

-### `/model` @ModelController
+### `/model` @ModelController TODO

 * URL Params
-  * `variant_timestamp?=STRING`
   * `variant_UUID?=String`
   * `variant_name=String`
+  * `as_version=Boolean = false`
 * Body
   * XML Body (closed fragment)
 * Checks
   * XML fragment verification

+Create a new variant with a full model.
-Set a complete model (fragment).
-If the specified variant is existent, a new running version will be created.
+- If an existing variant is specified, the new variant will be initialized as successor of it.
+  - if as_version is set to true, the follow-up will be degraded to a subsequent version only
-If the variant is not present, a new variant with the given `name` is initialized with the specified model as an initial version
+- If no existing variant is specified, a new empty variant with the given name is constructed.

 ## POST